image

 3. You pay for the rental out-of-pocket.
 If you do not have rental coverage with your insurance collision coverage, and if the negligent driver’s insurance company has not admitted liability, the only way to get a rental vehicle may be for you to pay out-of-pocket.
 Keep track of your expenses, because your lawyer may be able to make a claim for reimbursement of your rental car payments.
 Keep in mind that you have a duty to mitigate (more on that to come).

-Dealing with repairs after a collision
+Dealing with repairs after a car crash

 If your vehicle was damaged in an automobile collision, but not enough to total it out, you will likely need to have it repaired.
 Like the rental car, repairs can be made by your insurance company (if you have collision coverage), the negligent driver’s insurance company (if they admit their insured was negligent), or by you.
 Also like the rental car, you can usually get your vehicle repaired quickest by having your insurance company pay for it.
 Unfortunately, this requires you to pay your deductible (usually $250 or $500).
 Your insurance company will try to recoup this from the other insurance company, and they will reimburse you as quickly as possible.
 If not, one of our Maryland car accident attorneys may include it as part of your personal injury claim.